Rudyard Kipling's "Rikki-Tikki-Tavi": Mixing Fact and Fiction

 How does Rudyard Kipling mix fact and fiction to create the believable, engaging narrative "Rikki-Tikki-Tavi"?

-After completing the lessons in this unit, students will be able to: Identify key events in Rudyard Kipling's life and describe their effect on "Rikki-Tikki-Tavi."
+Identify key events in Rudyard Kipling's life and describe their effect on "Rikki-Tikki-Tavi."

 Identify the geographical and social context in which "Rikki-Tikki-Tavi" was created.